Wence024/ClassFlow/docs/testing.md

-# Testing Strategy and Plan
+# Testing Strategy and Implementation

-This document outlines the testing strategy, tools, and a detailed plan for ensuring the quality and correctness of the ClassFlow application.
+This document outlines the testing strategy, tools, and current implementation status for ensuring the quality and correctness of the ClassFlow application.

+## Current Status

+✅ **171 tests passing** across unit, integration, and component testing ✅ **Comprehensive coverage** of critical user flows and business logic ✅ **Automated testing** integrated into development workflow

 ## 1. Guiding Philosophy